momo984h/n8n-course-Projetcs/README.md

 ## 🤖 AI Agent Projects

+> **📝 Note**: This is not the whole course - projects are updated with time as new content is added!

 ### 🟢 **Beginner Level Projects**

 | Project | Description | Source File | YouTube Video |